tmilev/calculator/README.md

 - No external dependencies whatsoever, not even jquery.
 - No more build system headaches: just copy and paste one single javascript file and you're done.
 - Matrix support from the start.
-- Processes \(\) math tags just like MathJax, can be used as a MathJax drop-in replacement.
+- Will construct math tags from content enclosed in \\(...\\) just like MathJax; can be used as a drop-in replacement.

 ## calculator installation
 1. Download the `courses_calculator` repository: